I recently had this question from a clinic using Jane:

 That’s a preview of the text inside, and you can click on the entry to expand and see the whole thing.

-Pretty great.
+If you want to go even deeper with Intake Forms, you can check out our Jane Webinar recap!
 Let us know if you have any further questions or feedback.